-There are 5 main differences between male and female foreheads:
+There are 3 main differences between male and female foreheads:

-1. The main difference between male and female foreheads is that males tend to have a ridge of bone running right across the forehead at about eyebrow level called the “brow ridge” or “brow bossing” while female foreheads tend to be smoother and flatter and have little or no bossing.
+1. The most important difference between them is that males tend to have a ridge of bone running right across the forehead at about eyebrow level called “brow bossing” or "frontal bossing" or "the brow ridge", while female foreheads tend to be smoother and flatter and have little or no bossing.